 It may give a sense of the immensity of the Grand Canyon to know that, while the North Rim is a mere 6-10 miles from the South Rim as the crow flies, to get there by road requires a drive of at least 215 miles.

-To make advance reservations for accommodations—a good idea at any time of year but essential in the peak summer months—phone the park concessionaire, Xanterra (303/297-2757 or 888/297-2757 in advance, 928/638-2631 for same-day cancellations), which handles reservations for the six very different lodges in Grand Canyon Village.
+To make advance reservations for accommodations—a good idea at any time of year but essential in the peak summer months—phone the park concessionaire, Xanterra (888/297-2757 in advance, 928/638-2631 for same-day cancellations), which handles reservations for the six different lodges in Grand Canyon Village.
 The most characterful and best-value place to stay is the Bright

-Angel Lodge, which overlooks the canyon; the cheapest rooms share bathrooms, while others have canyon views and fireplaces.
+Angel Lodge, which overlooks the canyon; the cheapest rooms share baths, while others have canyon views and fireplaces.
 The coffee shop here is open all day, there’s a pretty nifty soda fountain right on the edge of the canyon, and the lobby fireplace shows off the rock strata, in proper chronological order, that form the walls of the Grand Canyon.
-The other historic lodge is the El Tovar Hotel, built in 1905 but recently renovated; rooms here start around $200 and top out at more than $400 a night.
+The other historic lodge is the El Tovar Hotel, opened in 1905 but recently renovated; rooms here start around $200 and top out at more than $400 a night for suites.
 The El Tovar also has the park’s best restaurant—and a comfy piano bar to help while away the night.

-For a basic motel bed, there are four other lodges in Grand Canyon Village, offering more than 750 rooms altogether, costing $90-210 a night.
-There’s also a very nice lodge at the North Rim, open usually mid-May to mid-October.
+For a basic motel bed, there are four other lodges in Grand Canyon Village, offering more than 750 rooms altogether, costing $90-210.
+There’s also a nice lodge at the North Rim, open usually mid-May to mid-October.

 Reservations for camping (877/444-6777) at the South Rim are also essential in summer.
-The largest facility, Mather Campground (no hookups, $18 a night), is near Market Plaza, the park’s general store and commerce area, and is open year-round, with more than 300 sites and coin-operated showers.
-Sites with RV hookups are available nearby at the Trailer Village.
+The largest facility, Mather Campground (no hookups, $18), is near Market Plaza, the park’s general store and commerce area, and is open year-round, with more than 300 sites and coin-operated showers.
+Sites with RV hookups are available nearby at the Delaware North-run Trailer Village.
 There’s another National Park Service campground at Desert View, near the east entrance.
 Backcountry camping (overnight permits required) is available at established sites down in the canyon.